JNRowe/jnrowe.github.io/articles/tips/Making_a_nice_home.rst

 The values in the ``patsubst`` block of the ``$(TARGETS)`` definition are a list of filenames to use for tag storage with ctags_.
 The rule creates a different ``ctags`` file for each installed python_ version.
-In the rule to make the ``ctags`` files we specifically exclude test files as they aren't often useful in omni-completion_, and they significantly pollute the tags database for normal use.
+In the rule to make the ``ctags`` files we specifically exclude test files as they aren’t often useful in omni-completion_, and they significantly pollute the tags database for normal use.